riot-ci/RIOT/doc/doxygen/src/mainpage.md

 core
 ----
 This directory contains the actual kernel.
-The kernel consists of the scheduler, inter-process-communication (messaging), threading, thread synchronization, supporting data-structures and type definitions.
+The kernel consists of the scheduler, inter-process-communication (messaging), threading, and thread synchronization, as well as supporting data-structures and type definitions.

 See @ref core for further information and API documentations.